philippeback/gdev/README.md

 # Ludus for Amber

-This repository is a move to Amber Smalltalk version 0.12.4 from the [original work of Bernat Romagosa](https://github.com/bromagosa/amber/tree/ludus) (version 0.9.1).
+This repository is a move to Amber Smalltalk version 0.13.0 from the [original work of Bernat Romagosa](https://github.com/bromagosa/amber/tree/ludus) (version 0.9.1).
 The name stands for *game* or *leisure* in Latin.

 ## Status

-- Warehouse Sokoban is working
+- All games are working

 ## Prerequisites